rcampos0/GameEngineBook/text/03-LogicBricks.md

 ### Desvincular <a id="Unlink"></a>

-Drag the mouse holding the left mouse button and the Control key to use the Unlink feature.
-This will activate a knife system to cut the links between Logic Bricks you want to unlink.
-It works the same way as the Node Editor in Blender.
+Arraste o mouse segurando o botão esquerdo do mouse e a tecla Control para usar o recurso Desvincular.
+Isso ativará um sistema de faca para cortar os links entre os tijolos lógicos que você deseja desvincular.
+Funciona da mesma forma que o Editor de Nó no Blender.

-### Expand/Show/Hide <a id="Expand/Show/Hide"></a>
+### Expandir / Mostrar / Ocultar <a id="Expand/Show/Hide"></a>

 Visual organization is a key aspect of working with Logic Bricks.
 You don't need to edit the values of a Logic Brick all the time so you can often keep most of them hidden.
 You can hide/show one particular Logic Brick using the arrow to the left of its header.
 If you want to hide/show all the sensors or controllers or actuators of one object, simply click in its corresponding header.